We may earn money or products from the companies mentioned in this post.

 You can scoop the dough in with a spoon, but I find it much easier to pipe it in – if you don’t have a piping bag you can always place the dough in a large Ziploc bag, snip the corner about 1/2 inch in and pipe it in that way.

 Bake for 11-14 minutes or until a toothpick inserted into the donut comes out clean.

 Let your donuts cool for 10 minutes in the pan, and then transfer to a cooling rack to finish cooling off.

-To add the coating, simply dip them in melted vegan butter or apple cider very quickly and shake off the excess, then lightly dip all sides in the sugar-cinnamon mixture.
+To add the coating, simply brush on some melted vegan butter and lightly dip in the sugar-cinnamon mixture.

 These yummy baked donuts are just sweet enough with an irresistible apple and spice aroma and flavor.

 They’re absolutely perfect with a cup of coffee, or even a glass of apple cider if you want to go all out!